kluless13/fishtally/paper.md

 - add more lines as thresholds to track and count fish movement
 - make polygon and track within that
 - address limitations

+What I would like to add:
+- turn FishTally into CLI command to automate process
+- have weights ready for use

 ### Methodology